klemens-cc1/Wells-Benjamin-Writing-Portfolio-/README.md

 # Public Policy and International Affairs Portfolio
 **Wells Benjamin** | University of Georgia

 Welcome to my research and writing portfolio.
-This repository serves as a centralized collection of policy reports, academic research, and issue briefs focusing on international security, technological competition, and geopolitical analysis.
+This repository serves as a centralized collection of policy reports, academic research, and issue briefs focusing on international security, defense technology, public health in a strategic context, and geopolitical analysis.

 ## Research Categories and Documents